-This issue was co-produced with the team at the Institute for Solidarity Economics.
+This issue was co-produced with the team at the Solidarity Economic Association.

 Climate Column—James Angel